Elizabeth Duran

 What advice would you give to young women entering your industry?

 My advice to young women entering this field is to never give up on your dreams.
 Your passion is one of your greatest strengths, and when you stay committed to what inspires you, it can open incredible doors.
 Be intentional about building relationships and networking with people who share your interests and values, as those connections can lead to mentorship, collaboration, and new opportunities.
-Also, use social media as a positive and strategic tool it can be a powerful way to connect with professionals, share your work, and amplify your voice within your industry.
+Lastly, I’ve learned that when used strategically, social media is a powerful tool for good.
+It allows us to connect with professionals globally, share the impact of our work and amplify voices that often go unheard.
+For me, it has become a space to network, learn from other leaders and build the digital bridges necessary to scale our mission and reach more youth.

 What values are most important to you in your work and personal life?